 Compared to concrete, self-leveling toppings are relatively thin.
 The consistency of a self-leveler is more of a slurry, so gravity isn’t the contractor’s friend.
 That’s why vertical surfaces are out.

-“Polishable overlayments are intended for use with foot traffic and moderate, rubber-wheeled forklifts,” says Ardex’s Tracy.
+“Polishable overlayments are for use with foot traffic and moderate, rubber-wheeled forklifts,” says Ardex’s Tracy.
 “They’re not suitable for hard plastic or steel-wheeled environments.
 They’re not right for heavy-duty manufacturing and chemically harsh industrial environments.
 And dragging heavy metal equipment or loaded pallets with protruding nails will gouge, indent or damage the surface.”

 As with most flooring projects, the prep work is a critical starting point.